jamii/jamii.github.com/consulting.md

 I also have years of experience in designing and building query languages, compilers, databases and IDE tooling.

 > Jamie is a first principles thinker with a deep understanding of systems and algorithms.
 He is fearless in the way he approaches problems.
 Jamie’s research on staged compilation saved our team many person years of effort, and his training and support was crucial to our adoption of Julia.
-I hope to have the opportunity to work with him again soon
+I hope to have the opportunity to work with him again soon.
 >
 > -- <cite>Molham Aref, CEO, RelationalAI</cite>